Motion Illusions Generated Using Predictive Neural Networks Also Fool Humans: Discussion

 \section{Discussion}

-This paper presents a model, EIGen, that generate new visual illusions by coupling artificial neural networks and genetic algorithms.
-EIGen represents Step 3 of the Artificial Perception approach for illusory motion: we document novel failures, in this case illusory motion, in an artificial system.
-Although the most crucial step, ``Verify that the artificial failures replicate in the original biological system," is still missing, we show that EIGen rediscovers existing illusions: this suggests that at least a subset of the generated illusions shares all characteristics of illusions that work on humans.
-Three heavy weaknesses remain: first, we have not yet gathered human data about the perception of the illusions generated by EIGen.
-Second, we heavily constrained the structure of the generated illusions to hasten convergence: it is unclear if the model would have converged without this help.
-And third, we have no justification for 3 of the 4 conditions that we implemented in the fitness function.
+This paper presents a model, EIGen, that generates new visual illusions by coupling artificial neural networks and genetic algorithms.
+EIGen represents Step 3 and 4 of the Artificial Perception approach for illusory motion: we document novel failures, in this case illusory motion in various images, in an artificial system; and we verify that the artificial failures replicate in the original biological system.
+We show that EIGen rediscovers existing illusions: this suggests that at least a subset of the generated illusions shares all characteristics of illusions that work on humans.
+Weaknesses remain: first, we do not obtain illusions with the overwhelming effect of the Rotating Snakes.
+Second, we use an ad hoc fitness function, which may not correspond to the human scoring function, and makes it difficult to know if ``bad" illusions are bad because of inaccuracies in the prediction model or because of inaccuracies in the fitness function.
+Finally, we have no justification for 3 of the 4 conditions that we implemented in the fitness function.
 It makes sense that bigger motion vectors makes for stronger illusions, but why is it better to have more vectors?
 Why do the vectors need both a level of agreement and a level of disagreement for the illusion to be perceived by humans, while the model predicts motion either way?
 Clearly, the model does not entirely overlap with human perception, as it produces motion vectors when these conditions are not satisfied.
-Nevertheless, it seems fair to say that this paper strengthens the idea that predictive coding is involved in the perception of illusory motion in humans.
+Nevertheless, it seems fair to say that this paper strengthens the idea that predictive coding is involved in the perception of illusory motion in humans, and that predictive neural networks share functional rather than superficial characteristics with human perception.